ftso-eu/sgb-allowance/README.md

 # sgb-allowance
-Find & revoke token allowances.
+Show & revoke flare network token allowances.

 IMPORTANT: You will keep watching your allowance history, also after revoking them (i.e. setting the spend limit = 0).